Video Israel strikes Syrian military headquarters, IDF says

 Northeast storms turn deadly after 2 killed when car swept away in flash floodsJul 15, 2025

-Child abuse charge recommended in drowning of influencer's son: Police2 hours ago
+Child abuse charge recommended in drowning of influencer's son: PoliceJul 16, 2025

 Cryptocurrency bills face roadblocks in HouseJul 16, 2025